What is a cookie?

 You may opt-out of third party cookies from Google Analytics on its website.

 You can opt out of interest-based targeting provided by participating ad servers through the Digital Advertising Alliance (http://youradchoices.com).
 In addition, on your iPhone, iPad or Android, you can change your device settings to control whether you see online interest-based ads.

-If you limit the ability of websites and applications to set cookies, you may worsen your overall user experience and/or lose the ability to access the services, since it will no longer be personalised to you.
-It may also stop you from saving customised settings, like login information.
+If you limit the ability of websites and applications to set cookies.
+You may worsen your overall user experience and/or lose the ability to access the services, as a result, since it will no longer be personalized to you.
+It may also stop you from saving customized settings, like login information.